Every machine comes with its own built-in software.

 I’ll go over all of this in a bit.

-In this review, I’ll go over the best vinyl plotting software you can buy today, along with some free software options.
+In this review, I’ll go over all your options, including free vinyl cutting software that you can download today.

 I’ll start with the software that’s used the most for vinyl cutters – all of the vinyl design software mentioned here is currently recommended.